 At the time it was announced, on December 22, 2021, the Listeria outbreak linked to Dole salads was one of two ongoing fatal Listeria outbreaks linked to prepackaged salads, according to the Centers for Disease Control and Prevention (CDC).
 The other outbreak was linked to salads produced by Fresh Express.

 Salads produced by Dole and recalled in association with this outbreak were sold under the brand names Ahold, Dole, Kroger, Lidl, Little Salad Bar, Marketside, Naturally Better, Nature’s Promise, and Simply Nature.

-Consumers who have purchased prepackaged salad recently should check recall information carefully.
-(See below.)
-The recalled salads should not be eaten as Listeria can cause serious illness and death.
+Consumers who purchased prepackaged salad at that time were urged to check recall information carefully.
+Salads recalled for Listeria should not be eaten as the bacteria can cause serious illness and death.
 Among pregnant women, Listeria can cause miscarriage and stillbirth.

 Dole Issues Salad Recall in Connection with Listeria Outbreak

-On December 22, 2021, Dole Fresh Vegetables, Inc., of Monterey, CA issued a recall for all Dole-branded and private label packaged salads processed at its Bessemer City, NC and its Yuma, AZ production facilities due to possible contamination with Listeria monocytogenes.
-Production at both of these facilities has been temporarily halted while they are sanitized.
+On December 22, 2021, Dole Fresh Vegetables, Inc., of Monterey, CA issued a recall for all Dole-branded and private label packaged salads processed at its Bessemer City, NC, and its Yuma, AZ production facilities due to possible contamination with Listeria monocytogenes.
+Production at both of those facilities was temporarily halted while they were sanitized.

 Dole salads produced at these facilities have product lot codes beginning with either the letter “N” or the letter “Y” in the upper right-hand corner of the package.
 The recalled salads include mixed greens, garden salads, Caesar kits, and others, packaged in bags or clamshells with “Best if Used By” dates between November 30, 2021, and January 8, 2022.